liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 Under certain circumstances, you might want to keep the information in the portal database in sync with an external database or an LDAP server.
-This can easily be achieved by implementing a class via `LDAPAuth`{.western} that updates the information stored in the portal user database whenever a user signs in.
+This can easily be achieved by implementing a class via `LDAPAuth` that updates the information stored in the portal user database whenever a user signs in.

 Each portal instance can be configured at run time to either